CheersLoveDani/Mars-Through-Curiosity/README.md

 <img src='Screenshots/Cam_Pics_2.png'>
 <img src='Screenshots/Cam_Pics_3.png'>

+## What I learnt

+This project really cemented my React framework fundamentals which was very helpful over all.
+More specifically I gained a deeper understanding on how React updates states and redraws elements to the webpage.
+I also gained helpful practice on working as part of a pair project and vocalising my thought process around solving coding challenges.

 ## Challenges

 The key challenges for this project were mostly to do with error handling.
 After the API was set up we kept finding new bugs to do with empty data slots being sent back since Curiosity didn't send back data every day.
 To solve this problem we had to use a number of checks and placeholders for when data came back empty.
 This was a good learning experience in thoroughly testing a site and looking for common slip ups.